Every now and then Smart unveils a new concept, or limited

 There's been the CrossTown concept from 2005, and the

 production CrossBlade from 2002 - essentially a ForTwo

 with the roof and doors removed.

-ForSpeed was first seen in the patent drawings the
+The Smart ForSpeed was first seen in a set of patent drawings

-company filed at the start of 2011.
-Although at the time
+the company filed at the start of 2011.
+Although at the

 The Smart Forspeed is scheduled to make its first public

 outing at the 2011 Geneva Motor Show.
 Despite the name